 The contract for the FOHCS requirement was awarded to Australian Defence Contractors, Nowra-based Global Defence Systems (GDS), with deliveries scheduled for completion by 2022.
 The platforms delivered by GDS were developed in collaboration with the French manufacturer SERT, a leader in deployable life support solutions for over 25 years.
 To ensure the NZDF maintained a robust sovereign sustainment capability throughout the equipment’s lifecycle, some components were manufactured in New Zealand, with engineering support services also available locally.[10]

 The catering portion of the solution provided by GDS included ten SERT PFC 500 transportable kitchen platforms.[11]
-The PFC 500 is installed on a modular platform designed to fit various logistic configurations, such as a trailer, two platforms in a 20’ dry ISO container, or on a flat rack.
+The PFC 500 is installed on a modular platform designed to fit various logistic configurations, such as a trailer, two platforms in a 20 ft dry ISO container, or on a flat rack.

 SERT PFC 500 transportable kitchen platforms (GDS)

-Each PFC 500 unit has four stainless steel gastronorm cooking modules: the MultiSert multifunction kettle, the Big CombiSert combined oven, and the DuoSert fan-assisted oven with a hot plate on top.
+Each PFC 500 unit has four stainless steel Gastronorm cooking modules: the MultiSert multifunction kettle, the Big CombiSert combined oven, and the DuoSert fan-assisted oven with a top hot plate.
 These units are highly energy-efficient, featuring the latest-generation components and SERT’s advanced high-efficiency burners, resulting in low electric power consumption.
 Additionally, the units are powered by a low-power generator, ensuring full autonomy in the field.

 The expandable platform provides users with a sheltered work area measuring 14 m², elevated 40 cm above the ground for ease of use and protection.[12]